16-18

 Fees

 If you are aged 16-18 as of 31st August on the year of enrolment – no course fee.
-If you are over 19 as of 31st August and enrolling on a full-time programme of study a tuition fee will be applicable in most cases, please contact us for full information.
+If you are over 19 as of 31st August and enrolling on a full-time programme of study a tuition fee will be applicable in most cases.

-Rehabilitation of offenders: To help us look after students and assess risks, you will be asked to declare any unspent criminal convictions when you apply to do a course at Weymouth College.
+To help us look after students and assess risks, you will be asked to declare any unspent criminal convictions when you apply for a course at Weymouth College.

 We are committed to providing an inclusive learning environment for all.
 We welcome people with additional learning needs and/or disabilities and those from diverse backgrounds in all minority groups within the community, ensuring students receive fair treatment when studying at Weymouth College.